lauraguzmanrincon/lauraguzmanrincon.github.io/index.md

 # Laura Guzman-Rincon

-I'm a researcher at the [Mathematics Insitute](https://warwick.ac.uk/fac/sci/maths/) at the University of Warwick.
+I'm a researcher at the [Mathematics Insitute](https://warwick.ac.uk/fac/sci/maths/) at the University of Warwick...